subutai-io/documentation/user/pages/03.software-components/07.control-center/09.access-manage-envs/docs.md

    * Click **Start to Transfer Files** to begin the transfer.

 4. Use the following controls for the folders and files:
-   * **Go to parent directory** - Click  to return to a previous directory.
+   * **Go to parent directory** - Click the folder icon to return to a previous directory.
-   * **Refresh directory** - Click  to refresh the directory folders and files.
+   * **Refresh directory** - Click refresh icon to refresh the directory folders and files.
 Once a transfer has been successfully completed, you can refresh the folder to see the transferred file.